Skip to main content

 What is a Perimeter?

-A Perimeter is a function that calculates the start or end point of the edge so that it is placed on the source or target shape.
+A Perimeter is a function that determines the start or end point of an edge, ensuring it is placed correctly on the source or target vertex.

-A perimeter is then configured on the vertex.
-It must also match the shape of the vertex, otherwise the terminal point of the edge isn't placed on the visual perimeter of the vertex.
+A perimeter is generally configured within the vertex style.
+When setting it up, ensure it aligns with the shape of the vertex.
+Otherwise, the terminal point of the edge may not appear on the visual perimeter of the vertex.

-By default, the perimeter of a vertex is a rectangle.
+By default, a vertex perimeter is a rectangle.

 The following image shows various perimeters in action and illustrates the difference between a vertex with a perimeter and a vertex without a perimeter.
 It is taken from the Storybook demo.